 What about Group classes?
 About Music Adventures

-When students are sufficiently well regulated, we love to provide age-appropriate group class opportunities to help them develop social engagement skills.
-Some clients are offered the option to participate in Early Music Awareness (EMA) classes, and others who are less regulated may be asked to meet at least once with a music therapist who can help determine the best way to group them with other children of similar developmental age and level of functionality.
-Music Adventures Groups are a kids' music group class using the relevant elements of EMA and consisting of 4-5 kids with a small age range (e.g., 4-6 years old).
-It focuses on playing different instruments and engaging in music as a group while also working on communication goals, joint attention skills, and peer socialization.
+When students are well regulated and need less support, we are able to provide age-appropriate group class opportunities that organically help develop social engagement skills.
+Some clients are offered the option to participate in Early Music Awareness (EMA) classes, and others who are less regulated or need more support may be asked to meet at least once with a music therapist who can help determine the best way to group them with other children that share similar support needs.

 Autism GraphicWho can benefit from Music Therapy?